Embracing Resilience: Strategies for Handling Failure

 Building Long-Term Resilience

-Developing long-term resilience requires a multi-faceted approach involving cultivating problem-solving skills, enhancing emotional intelligence and building self-confidence through small successes.
-Resilient individuals analyze challenges from multiple perspectives and create appropriate solutions.
-They recognise, understand and regulate their emotions effectively to cope with stress and adversity in a healthy manner.
-By celebrating small victories and acknowledging their progress, they can build self-confidence and a sense of accomplishment.
+Developing long-term resilience requires a multi-faceted approach, including cultivating problem-solving skills, enhancing emotional intelligence, and building self-confidence through small successes.
+In the best engineering program, students face rigorous academic challenges that demand analytical thinking and adaptability.
+Resilient individuals assess challenges from multiple perspectives and develop effective solutions.
+They also recognize, understand, and regulate their emotions to cope with stress and adversity in a healthy manner.
+By celebrating small victories and acknowledging progress, students can build self-confidence and a sense of accomplishment.

 Overcoming Common Obstacles to Resilience